Critics’ Choice Awards Winners Talk About Showing Family Values on Screen

 SPIDER-MAN: INTO THE SPIDER-VERSE took home the award for Best Animated Feature at the Critics’ Choice Awards.
 This rendition of the classic superhero story centers in on an average New York teenager named Miles Morales, who runs into different incarnations of Spider-man as he assimilates to his newfound powers.
 Dr. Baehr brought up the father/son relationship that’s so prevalent in the movie and writer/co-director Rodney Rothman responded, “we’re all fathers [in reference to co-directors Bob Persichetti and Peter Ramsey].
 We made those scenes, and we thought about our about kids and our fathers.”
 The filmmakers explained why they believe the movie speaks to so many audiences.
 “Spider-man is a character who everyone can relate to… he’s just a confused normal kid and that’s how we treated the movie.”
 SPIDER-VERSE’s noteworthy content earned a nomination from Movieguide® for Best Family Movie of 2018.

 For more movies that celebrate family values, be sure to check out the all of the nominees for the 27th Annual Movieguide® Awards airing on the Hallmark channel in February.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!